molecula/documentation/data-ingestion/saas/streaming/tutorials/_posts/2022-03-31-apache-kafka-tutorial.md

 - FeatureBase SaaS credentials.
 If you don’t have an account yet then [sign up for a free trial](https://app.molecula.cloud/signup) (no credit card needed).

 - The endpoint to an [existing SaaS streaming source](https://docs.molecula.cloud/data-ingestion/saas/streaming/createstreamingsource).
+In this tutorial you'll find the [schema](#creating-a-featurebase-source-schema) needed to create a new one and follow along, but a source will need to be configured and a endpoint available for configuration before testing.

 | SECURITY WARNING                                                                                                                                                                                                                                                                                                                      |
 |:------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------- |